 If my newly registered company will not trade in the UK, am I allowed to be registered for the VAT?
 Owning a business is many people's ambition, and a limited company set-up has many advantages for the budding entrepreneur, allowing them to keep their own assets separate from the private company, and therefore limiting the liability they have.

-Trading goods: if you are based in the UK and trade physical goods within the UK then clearly, you are liable for VAT.
-If you are based in the UK and supply another EU country, the supply can be zero rated, provided it is a business.
+Trading goods: if you are based in the Great Britain and trade physical goods within the UK then clearly, you are liable for VAT.
+If you are based in the United Kingdom and supply another EU country, the supply can be zero rated, provided it is a business.
 If the customer is non-commercial then you must pay UK VAT, and you may also need to register for VAT in that EU country.
 If you are supplying countries outside the EU then VAT becomes irrelevant.